Skip to main content

 10.0.0.0/16local

-• The first route is an IPv4 route pointing to internet traffic (0.0.0.0/0), which goes to the internet gateway.
+• The first path is an IPv4 route pointing to internet traffic (0.0.0.0/0), and this points to the internet gateway.

-• The second route is an IPv4 route pointing to the Transit Gateway (172.30.0.0/16), which handles traffic directed to tgw-11223344556677889.
-All traffic from subnets with 172.30.0.0/16 IP addresses uses the Transit Gateway connection.
-This is because it is a more specific route than the Route to the internet gateway.
-Additionally, traffic sent to the VPC (10.0.0.0/16) is routed within the VPC via the local route.
-Other traffic originating from subnets uses the internet gateway.
+• The second path is an IPv4 route pointing to Transit Gateway (172.30.0.0/16), which handles traffic directed to tgw-11223344556677889.
+All traffic from subnets within the 172.30.0.0/16 IP range will use the Transit Gateway connection as it’s a more specific route than the internet gateway.
+Additionally, any traffic destined within the VPC (10.0.0.0/16) will be routed internally using the local route.
+Other traffic from subnets will use the internet gateway.

 PriorityDestinationTarget